maxharlow/tutorials/apis-with-opencorporates/README.md

     $ python oclookup.py company-numbers.csv

 You should now see nothing printed out to the terminal this time.
-However there should be a new `company-details.csv` file in the same folder.
+However there should be a new `company-details.csv` file in the same directory.
 Open it up and you should see details for each of the companies.

 Challenge: Getting the officers